About arc42

 Database: MongoDB as the primary data store.

-LLM Integration: Empathy AI used for hint generation.
+LLM Integration: Gemini AI used for hint generation.

 External Data Source: WikiData for retrieving question-related information.